-As you know the mouse cursor plays a very important part in Windows 10 as it allows you to navigate around the operating system as well as selecting items.
-It really does make life a lot easier, as if you have tried just using a keyboard when you will soon miss having a mouse.
+As you know the mouse cursor plays a very important part in Windows 10 as it allows you to navigate around the operating system as well as select items.
+It really does make life a lot easier, as if you have tried just using a keyboard then you will soon miss having a mouse!

 What will these methods fix?

 There can be many issues with a mouse cursor when using it on a Windows 10 PC or laptop.
 These problems could be:

 We have just listed a few issues so don’t panic if your problem is something slightly different as hopefully, one of the methods below will fix it for you.
 The methods are for resolving both a wireless mouse lagging and also wired mouse lagging in Windows 10, and of course the other issues we have mentioned above.

 What If The Methods Don’t Fix Mouse Lag?

 After trying all the methods below if you are still having issues with your mouse being laggy in Windows 10 then you will have two choices; either buy a new mouse (if you are unable to test your current mouse on another computer to determine if it is your mouse), or you might need to reset Windows 10.